HTRomance-Project/middle-ages-in-spain/README.md

 This ground-truth dataset has been carefully built around the idea of having generic data for building a strong and reliable model for HTR of Latin manuscripts.
 Each manuscript should have around 10 columns (5 bi-columns pages or 10 pages of single column).

 Data follow the Segmonto guidelines.

+> [!NOTE]
+> The repository contains two XML files per image.
+The ones suffixed with `.chocomufin.xml` are normalized in order to be compliant with other datasets following the same guidelines.
+The others are more specific to this repository.
+We recommend using the normalized documents.

 ## Credits